drclahiru/bookish-goggles/disc_folder/syntax.md

 # Implementation Language

-We’ll use Java.
-Because it’s the language being used in the CC Course.
+We’ll use Java because it’s the language being used in the CC Course and so the exercises from the course will be more relevant to our compiler work.

-For being able to write some example programs..
-It’s agreed upon that the syntax will be “haskell like”..
-Go nuts!

-Large programs vs. smaller programs.
-Lisp vs. Haskell.